 Minor Activities: Some minor activities--such as some landscaping and minor home improvement activities that have a minimal effect on the environment--are exempt from the state Wetlands Protection Act regulations as long as they are in the buffer zone for a wetland or a Riverfront Area.
 Some exemptions are only allowed under state law if the activity is more than 50' from the wetland boundary, and no exemption applies to activities taking place directly in a wetland resource area.
 The Shutesbury Wetlands General Wetland Protection Bylaw does not contain the same exemptions, and the use of all exemptions requires a good understanding of the wetlands boundaries on their property.
 When in doubt, consult with the ConCom.
 Information about Minor Exempt Activities under the Wetlands Protection Act can be found in the WPA Regulations.
 Click here for a brochure about landscaping activities.

 For large or complex projects, landowners sometimes need guidance from a professional wetland consultant/scientist.
-The ConCom maintains a list of local consultants, but landowners are free to use whomever they wish.
+The ConCom maintains this list of local consultants, but landowners are free to use whomever they wish.

 Lake Wyola District landowners are advised to click here for a handout about permitting near the lake.